beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 - Are There Fragile Regions in the Human Genome?
 (Combinatorial Algorithms)

 In a way this was the "Algorithms: Design and Analysis" course all over again applied to the biological domain.
-The practical application of the algoritms really made this course stand out for me, and made all algorithms more tangible.
+The practical application of the algorithms really made this course stand out for me, and made all algorithms more tangible.
 The interactive book accompanied by the online lectures had great production value and introduced concepts and terminology very well.

-The programming assignements throughout the book were the real meat of the course, and it is where you will spend most (90%) of your time.
-Where most excerises were not too hard, there was still a big chunk of problems that were very challenging.
+The programming assignments throughout the book were the real meat of the course, and it is where you will spend most (90%) of your time.
+Where most exercises were not too hard, there was still a big chunk of problems that were very challenging.
 Sometimes due to the automated solution checker that would be a bit too strict in the solutions it would accept (and no feedback on why you are wrong), but mostly it were simply hard problems to solve.
 Once you worked your way through the chapter and finished all the exercises, the corresponding quiz was easy to do.

 To get a statement of accomplishment you needed to score 70%, which is definitely doable.
-I went the extra mile and focussed on scoring above 85% for an accomplishment with distinction, which meant no hiding from the difficult parts.
+I went the extra mile and focused on scoring above 85% for an accomplishment with distinction, which meant no hiding from the difficult parts.
 In the end I was very proud that I achieved my statement of accomplishment with distinction.